th-ayyush/NoteTaker/README.md

 # Project Title
-Password strength checker app using basic HTML,CSS,Javascript.
+Notes app using basic HTML,CSS,Javascript.

 Wanna make some notes for your daily tasks , I got yaa!!